-- · publish event streams into an engine - subscribe to event streams from engine windows
+- publish event streams into an engine - · subscribe to event streams from engine windows

-Unlike connectors, which are built into the SAS Event Stream Processing Engine, adapters can be networked.
+Unlike connectors, which are built into the engine, adapters can be networked.
 Many adapters are executable versions of connectors.
 Thus, the required and optional parameters of most adapters directly map to the parameters of the corresponding connector.

 Similar to connectors, adapters can obtain their configuration parameters from a file.
 Specify the section label in the file on the command line using the -c switch.
-For more information, see "Setting Configuration Parameters in a File" on page 144.
+For more information, see "Setting Configuration Parameters in a File" on page 252.

-Note: Set file-based configuration for Java adapters in the file /etc/javaadapters.config.
+Note: Set file-based configuration for Java adapters in the file /etc/ javaadapters.config.